-There is a long history about why breeders started growing their cannabis strain indoors, secretly in closed spaces.
+There is a long history of why breeders started growing their cannabis strain indoors, secretly in closed spaces.
 Historical records suggest that indoor cannabis cultivation began in the year 1911.
 That year, the state of Massachusetts placed a legislative ban on the cultivation of cannabis.
 In subsequent years, many defaulters continued to plant cannabis in remote open spaces far away from the prying eyes of the authorities.
 The anti-cannabis law spread beyond Massachusetts as other states soon began to clamp down on marijuana cultivation using the law.

 In 1937, the federal government passed controversial legislation criminalizing the cultivation of marijuana.